nbieck/nbieck.github.io/about.md

 headshot: /images/headshot.jpg
 ---

-I am a Software Engineering student at [RMIT University](https://www.rmit.edu.au/) in Melbourne.
-Starting November 2016 I will be interning with [Zendesk](https://www.zendesk.com/) in a Data Engineering role.

-I'm currently doing a lot of work building developer communities around my University.
-I'll chase any opportunity to improve collaboration and outreach in the tech. industry.
+I am currently a Master's degree student in the Erasmus Mundus Joint Master's Degree [IMLEX](https://imlex.org/) degree program.

+Over the course of this program I will be studying at the University of Eastern Finland (Joensuu), Université Jean Monet (Saint-Étienne) and Toyohashi University of Technology.

-My main areas of interest are in NLP, Agent-Oriented Programming, and Computational Dialectics.
+My main fields of interest are computer graphics, as well as computer vision and machine learning.

-{% if site.show_talks_section %}
-## Talks

-- Put something here!
-{% endif %}

-{% if site.show_workshops_section %}
-## Workshops

-- Put something here!
-{% endif %}
+I completed my Bachelor's degree at [DigiPen Institute of Technology's Spain Campus](https://www.digipen.es/) (spending my senior year at the main campus in Redmond, WA).
+During this degree I found my passion specifically in the pursuit of computer graphics, both real-time and ray-traced, and I was the primary graphics programmer for several of our student game projects.

 <style>
 .post-header, #talks, #workshops {